View All

 A robot arm is a mechanical system that uses motors and joints to move in multiple directions.
 You can design it to lift small objects or perform simple tasks like stacking blocks.

 By building and coding each joint, you’ll learn how to coordinate movements for smooth motion.
 You can power it using servo or stepper motors controlled through a microcontroller.
-You can also expand this robotics project by adding sensors for more accuracy or by introducing feedback loops that improve performance.
+It’s one of those robotics projects for beginners that can be expanded by adding sensors for more accuracy or by introducing feedback loops that improve performance.

 What Will You Learn?